 Why do you want to study your chosen major specifically at Georgia Tech?
 (300 words)

-The once vibrant orange donkey pump was rusty and stagnant, and the once flourishing ‘petroleum residential camp’ it stood in became a dreary, empty set of houses, no longer resembling a neighborhood.
-After the oil price plunge in 2016, I revisited my childhood home, Brunei, and witnessed how the downfall of petroleum could impact a country's social setting.
+The once vibrant orange donkey pump was now rusty and stagnant, and the once flourishing ‘petroleum residential camp’ it stood in became a dreary, empty set of houses, no longer resembling a neighborhood.
+After the oil price plunged in 2016, I revisited my childhood home, Brunei, and witnessed how the downfall of petroleum could impact a country's social setting.
 At this point, I knew that it was time for the rise of a new form of energy: sustainable energy.
 Pursuing electrical engineering at Georgia Tech (GT) would enable me to be at the forefront of our fossil-fuel-driven world’s transformation to a more sustainable energy reliance.

 My drive to find a feasible form of renewable penetration to the grid led me to research the benefits of smart grid technology on the sustainability of the power grid, which I hope to continue pursuing at GT.
 In the process, I appreciated Dr Baratunde Cola’s research on developing an optical rectenna which, I believe, could have a significant impact on heat flow in the energy sector and, thus, be important for sustainability use.
 I hope to work with Dr Cola to further explore how nanoengineering can potentially be used in the grid at GTech’s unique NEST Lab.

 I am also excited to take the global engineering leadership program, particularly the Smart and Sustainable Cities course.
 I hope to explore the constraints of implementing the smart grid in the context of city infrastructure through part II of the course.

-Studying at the urban giant of Atlanta, would undoubtedly enable me conceptualise these ideas to potentially align with Atlanta’s ambitious plan to use 100% green energy by 2035, a remarkable thing to be a part of.
+Studying at the urban giant of Atlanta, would undoubtedly enable me to conceptualize these ideas to potentially align with Atlanta’s ambitious plan to use 100% green energy by 2035, a remarkable thing to be a part of.

 Hi Rachinta!